jsingh0202/EVA-Web-json-scripting/README.md

 1. To create the venv, run `python -m venv env` in the project terminal.
 This may take some time.
 2. Then run `env\Scripts\activate`.
 3. Install all the requirements by running `pip install -r requirements.txt` (May take some time)
+4. Now simply run through the notebooks however you wish.
-4. Once you finish, run `deactivate` to deactivate the venv.
+5. Once you finish, run `deactivate` to deactivate the venv if you wish.

 You may run step 2 once you have a venv set up for this project in the future.

-Now simply run through the notebooks however you wish.

 ## Running on Docker